peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  expressed as an integer in the IEEE 754 binary32 format.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

-### ToHalfBits
-    public short ToHalfBits()
-Converts this value to its closest equivalent as a binary floating-point number, expressed as an integer in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
-The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the binary16 number's significand area for a quiet NaN, and clears it for a signaling NaN.
-Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

-**Returns:**

-* The closest binary floating-point number to this value, expressed as an integer in the IEEE 754 binary16 format.
-The return value can be positive infinity or negative infinity if this value exceeds the range of a floating-point number in the binary16 format.

 ### ToLowestTerms
     public ERational ToLowestTerms()